Levine Museum of the New South#6 in Best Things To Do in Charlotte

 The term "New South" relates to the people, places and a period of time – from 1865 to today.
 The Levine Museum of the New South is one of the most comprehensive post-Civil War history museums in the country.
-Permanent exhibits like the 8,000-square-foot Cotton Fields to Skyscrapers focuses on history specific to the Charlotte area, with six different "environments" or spaces that use careful set design to illustrate how the South has changed since the Civil War.
+Permanent exhibits like the 8,000-square-foot "Cotton Fields to Skyscrapers" focuses on history specific to the Charlotte area, with six different "environments" or spaces that use careful set design to illustrate how the South has changed since the Civil War.
+While touring the exhibit, visitors have the chance to see the Good Samaritan Hospital chapel, one of the first Black hospitals in the South, and sit at a lunch counter and hear personal accounts from local sit-in leaders, among other activities.
 Along with this ever-popular exhibit, the museum also offers a rotating roster of temporary exhibits, all serving to educate and challenge the museum's visitors.
-Though the museum's focus may be more skewed to Charlotte and the surrounding Carolina Piedmont, recent visitors say you don't need to be a resident of the Queen City to appreciate the carefully curated displays.
-However, travelers do note that younger children may not find the museum quite as interesting as the neighboring Discovery Place, located about a 5-minute walk northwest.
+Past exhibits have included "It Happened Here," which relies on research from the Equal Justice Initiative to tell the story of Mecklenburg County's (where Charlotte is located) two recorded lynchings and memorialize the victims.